bricker0/choropleth_map/README.md

 Follow the directions provided.
 Continue to configure your map until you are happy with the app.
 Then make sure you toggle the sharing settings so that anyone on the web can see your work.

-Here is what mine looks like https://arcg.is/15HSDv
+Here is what mine looks like https://arcg.is/15HSDv and this one https://uni-utrecht.maps.arcgis.com/apps/Compare/index.html?appid=b0f4d8c7d2214f85b897668c3c414a3f

 I can't wait to see yours!